 MIG welding is much easier to operate and quite simple to do.
 The main reason for that is the electrode is automatically fed through the torch.
 TIG welding operator uses both hands but the MIG welding operator can guide the welding gun across the welded area easily.

 This method is mostly used in automotive repair, plumbing, construction, robotics, and the maritime industry.

 Flux-Cored Arc Welding (FCAW)

 Flux-Cored Arc Welding uses a special wire filled with flux and shielding gas is not always necessary.
-FCAW is very cheap and easy to learn, but it has limitations and results are not aesthetic compared to other welding methods.
-The main advantages of the method are versatility, suitability for outdoor applications, fast application, and being an inexpensive method compared to other welding methods.
+FCAW is very cheap and easy to learn, but it has limitations and results are not aesthetic compared to other methods.
+The main advantages of this method are versatility, suitability for outdoor applications, fast application, and is an inexpensive method compared to other methods.

 Submerged Arc Welding (SAW)

 Combination of ferrous steel and nickel-based alloys are done with Submerged Arc Welding.
 This process is the safest process among others.
 It has minimal emissions of welding fumes and arc lights.
 SAW requires minimal preparation, it is a quick and efficient method.
 It shows deep weld penetration as a result.
 Heat is used to build up the flux to become a conductive material and this provides a path between the electrode and the welding material.
 The welder is protected from UV and IR from the flux because these are the natural part of the SMAW process.

 TIG Welding (Gas Tungsten Arc Welding or GTAW)